BIO: ABOUT ERIC...

 In addition to writing comics, Eric is a graphic designer and marketing consultant, through his Fedora Monkey Studio, which offers (among other services) logo and branding design, intellectual property development, and viral marketing (such as the infamous "Montoya Journal" to promote the DC Comics' series The Question: The Five Books of Blood).

-Currently, Fedora Monkey Studio provides story development consultation as well as layout and design work for Image Comics' Eisner-nominated dystopian science fiction series, Lazarus (created by Greg Rucka and Michael Lark).
-In addition, Eric is the series book/logo designer for Black Magick, from Image Comics.
-Black Magick is an occult/crime/police procedural created by Greg Rucka and illustrator Nicola Scott.
+Currently, Fedora Monkey Studio provides story development consultation as well as layout and design work for Image Comics' Eisner-nominated dystopian science fiction series, Lazarus and Lazarus: Risen (created by Greg Rucka and Michael Lark).
+In addition, Eric is the series book/logo designer for Black Magick, The Old Guard and spinoff series, The Old Guard: Tales Through Time; and Compass; all from Image Comics.

 Fedora Monkey Studio provided the brand refresh/redesign for Mark Rahner's acclaimed political/conspiracy/zombie western comics series, Rotten, creating a new logo and trade dress as well as a general redesign of the comics series for release as digital "trade paperbacks" via ComiXology.